nokuL/DiabeticsScreeningApp/README.md

 `build tool - maven`
 `documentation-swagger`

+##API
+To access the APIs through Swagger navigate to http://localhost:8088/swagger-ui.html

 ## Development server

 Open the app from a Java IDE of choice .
 Create a mysql database called `consultation ` and run the app, it will be